SysKitTeam/docs-point/docs/releases/cloud/point-2026-02-17-release-note.md

     * Ignore Service Principal Names (AnyEvent)
     * Define Criteria Collection

+* **Improvements made to the Sites Overview screen.**
    * **New column added to the Sites Overview screen:** Restrictions.
      * The new Restrictions column is hidden by default and can be selected from the column chooser.
      * Displays whether a site has:
-    * **Restricted Access**, if access to the site is restricted to members of whitelisted groups
+        * **Restricted Access**, if access to the site is restricted to members of whitelisted groups.
-    * **Restricted Content Discoverability**, if site content is exempt from Microsoft 365 Copilot
+        * **Restricted Content Discoverability**, if site content is exempt from Microsoft 365 Copilot.
-    * **Restricted Access and Restricted Content Discoverability**, in case both restrictions are applied to the site
+        * **Restricted Access and Restricted Content Discoverability**, in case both restrictions are applied to the site.
         * **No Restrictions**, if no access restrictions are applied to the site.
+   * **New action added:** Edit Restrictions
+     * This action lets you edit restrictions placed on a site and choose whether you want to restrict access to content, restrict content discoverability, or neither.

 * **Improvements made to the Workspace Review policy for SharePoint sites.**
   * Added a **new Change SharePoint Owners action** that retrieves and displays members of the default SharePoint Owners group.